Skip to content

 Search Advertising

-If you are an avid internet user, you will have come across pay per click search ads before.They are an extremely popular ad option, with the most common type of search ad being scattered across Google.
+If you are an avid internet user, you will have encountered pay-per-click search ads before.They are an extremely popular ad option, and the most common type of search ad is scattered across Google.

-The way it works is: when you search for something, you’ll notice the ads at the top and bottom of the organic results.
+The way it works is that when you search for something, you’ll notice the ads at the top and bottom of the organic results.
 They are identifiable by their small ‘Ad’ tag in bold.

 This is what they typically look like: